fukamachi/prove/README.markdown

-# CL-TEST-MORE - Yet Another Test Framework for Common Lisp
+# CL-TEST-MORE - Yet Another Unit Testing Framework for Common Lisp

 CL-TEST-MORE is inspired by Test::More, a module of Perl.